hawk/lux/doc/config_params.md

        c - the normal cleanup marker
        C - the cleanup marker during premature termination z - is printed out each second while sleeping
-       ( - beginning of a macro or an include file
-       ) - end of a macro or an include file
+       ( - beginning of a macro, loop or an include file ) - end of a macro, loop or an include file
        ? - waiting for shell output.
-Can be preceded with lineno of potential error.

-In addition to these characters, line number are printed when there is a failure or a potential failure.
+Preceded with lineno.

 `[progress String]` can also be used to display progress info.